ludoo0d0a/rest-api-sample-app-nodejs/README.md

 ## Setting up the app

    * Run `npm install` at the root folder to download dependencies.
    * Make sure Mongo server is running.
+After following [instructions to install](http://docs.mongodb.org/manual/installation/), you can start it by sudo mongod which starts at localhost:27017 with default configurations.
 The app creates a database called `paypal_pizza` by default.
    * Run `node app.js` to start the application.
    * Navigate to http://localhost:3000/ in your favourite browser.